 - The right to have one's personal data safeguarded as a distinct, standalone universal human right.

 It is by attaching rights to an individual's data separately to the right attached to an individual, that the EU can demand EU-grade data protection standards on businesses in other countries.
 The onus is on businesses to determine if they are in scope.
-As you are reading AVAIL, it is a safe bet to say that your company is within its scope, but to qualify this assumption, consider three simple questions:
+Consider three simple questions:

 - Is your organisation based in the EU?